mythLabs/todos-api/README.md

 # README

-An Api only application with manages Todo(s).
+An Api only application that manages Todo(s) tasks.